 15 units/acre x 2.97 developable acres = 44.55 units rounds up to 45 units

-b) Residential dwelling units may only be approved as part of a mixed-use Planned Unit Development.
+b) Residential dwelling units may only be approved as part of a Planned Unit Development.
 All residential dwelling units are required to meet Vermont Fire and Building Safety Code

+c) Residential density bonus units that meet the requirements of Section 6.
+15 shall be allowed in addition to base density units up to a maximum total residential density of 24 units per developable acre.

 3.9.4 Dimensional Requirement for Lots in the JC District-No Zoning Permit may be issued for Land Development in the J/C District unless the lot proposed for such Land Development meets the following dimensional requirements:

-a) Lot Area - No lot shall be less than one-fourth (1/4) or 0.25 acre.
+a) Lot Area - No lot shall be less than 1/5 or 0.2 A. acre.
 The purchase of additional land by the owner of a lot from an adjacent lot owner will be permitted, provided such purchase does not create a lot of less than the minimum area required in the Zoning District on the part of the seller.

 b) Lot Dimensions - Each lot must contain a point from which a circle with a radius of twenty five (25) feet can be inscribed within the boundary of the lot.